sstadt/character-tracker/README.md

 # To Do

-* [scott] verify the controller/model logic is working properly with some test controls
+* [scott] Verify the controller/model logic is working properly with some test controls
+* [scott] Set up folder structure for ko application

 # Setup